East Shetland Basin - UK - 2012

 Main basin structural features were formed during the Late Jurassic rifting.
 The Basin prospectivity is dominated by Middle Jurassic sand-prone reservoirs within clearly defined structural closures (e.g. Brent Group).
 Additional potential includes Upper Jurassic Magnus Sandstones and deeper targets.

-The higher frequency content and wider bandwidth provided by true broadband GeoStreamer technology provide improved and more reliable structural-stratigraphic delineation.
+The higher frequency content and wider bandwidth provided by true broadband GeoStreamer technology give improved and more reliable structural-stratigraphic delineation.
 This results in a better understanding of the lateral distribution of the reservoirs over the mature Brent – Magnus transition.